 They become even more important during times of change.
-One client canceled their summer company picnic because it was too close to the downsizing.
-I would have recommended moving the picnic a few weeks, but holding the picnic was important.
-Having some things not change can provide stability in the midst of a downsizing.
+One company canceled its summer company picnic because it was too close to the downsizing.
+The best choice?
+Move the picnic forward a few weeks, but holding the picnic was important.
+Having some things not change can provide stability in the midst of downsizing.
 It also sends the message that life at work does move on.

 These tips will help your company thrive following layoffs and downsizing activities.

-As an example, from a Spirit/Smile/Energizing Team, a team of employees to create random, yet regularly scheduled, activities.
-Give the team a budget and get out of the way!
-I've known teams to take these actions in support of positive motivation and employee morale:
+As an example, form a Spirit/Smile/Energizing Team, a team of employees to create random, yet regularly scheduled, activities.
+Give the team a budget and get out of the way.
+These teams want to take these actions like these in support of positive motivation and employee morale.

---create awards for attendance, service and contribution; and
+- Create awards for attendance, service, and contribution

 Only staff imagination limits the possible ideas for new traditions within your organization.

 - Design “what if” scenarios into the current business plans.
 These can take into consideration the best thinking of the new team as well as create contingency plans for various possibilities.
-Business plans do not function any more as they perhaps did, even ten years ago; now they must be viable, flexible, constantly changing documents.
+Business plans do not function anymore as they perhaps did, even a few years ago; now they must be viable, flexible, constantly changing documents.